 A Look at a Little Girls' Play Fort in an American Elm Tree

-*JULY 4th NEIGHBORHOOD OPEN HOUSES, 2016-2018: Intense heat and humidity haven't kept scores of neighborhood families from stopping by to explore the tree house, and chill in the alley, on the 4th of July for three years running.
-The families mostly come off the Hill Community Parade on 8th Street, stopping by for cake and lemonade.
-Kids enjoy shooting nerf arrows on the south arm of Archibald Walk, an ideal adhoc archery range.
+*JULY 4th NEIGHBORHOOD OPEN HOUSES, 2016-2018: Intense heat and humidity haven't kept scores of neighborhood families from stopping by to explore the tree house, and chill in the alley, on the 4th of July.
+The families mostly come off the Hill Community Parade on 8th Street, stopping by the alley for cake and lemonade.
+Kids enjoy shooting nerf arrows on the south arm of Archibald Walk, which makes for an ideal adhoc archery range.

 *POST-THANKSGIVING COMMUNITY OPEN HOUSE - NOVEMBER 2017: The Sunday after Thanksgiving brought more than 60 Hill folk to the alley for hot cider, pie and a chance for kids to romp in the tree house and alley.
 The event was graced by sunshine and a convivial atmosphere.
 Parent-child fencing (with foam swords) proved the most popular activity.